Mon

 import { Calendar, type PresetEntry } from "@dateforge/react-calendar";

-import { CalendarDays, CalendarMonthsGrid, CalendarNav, CalendarPresets, CalendarSelectedDates, CalendarYearsGrid } from "@dateforge/react-calendar/modules";
+import { CalendarDays, CalendarMonthsGrid, CalendarPresets, CalendarSelectedDates, CalendarYearsGrid } from "@dateforge/react-calendar/modules";

 export function HolidayPlannerExample() {